 According to horticulturists at the University of Illinois, watermelons grow best in soil that is nutrient-rich (loamy) and somewhat sandy.
 High humidity will promote disease and insect infestation; but the soil should never be allowed to completely dry out.
-A temperature range between 70 and 85 degrees F is ideal for all stages of a watermelon plant’s life cycle.
-Per the Texas A&M Horticultural Extension, the total time between seed planting and first harvest is approximately 85 to 95 days.
+A temperature range between 70 and 85 degrees F is ideal for all stages of a watermelon plant's life cycle.
+The total time between seed planting and first harvest is approximately 85 to 95 days.

 Seeds can be sown directly in the ground or in seedling pots.
 They sprout within just a few days.
 Viable seedlings will have four to five leaves and can be transplanted after 3 weeks.
 Strong plants will grow quickly and begin to form a runner along the ground within a few weeks.
 The watermelon vine develops large, deeply lobed leaves near the base.
 These initial leaves promote a healthy rate of growth.